Editorial Standards

 The IRS finalized a December 2025 revision that affects how you set up the form and how you categorize income and expenses.

-• Schedule A is new for partnerships and S corps that file Schedule M‑3.
+- Schedule A (Form 8825) is new on the December 2025 revision and is required for every partnership or S corp any time line 17 carries a non-zero “other deductions” amount – not just Schedule M‑3 filers.
 Instead of lumping “other deductions” into a catch‑all, you must present defined expense lines on Schedule A and carry the total to line 17.

 If you mapped non‑rent income and “other” expenses loosely in prior years, 2025 forces cleaner categories and better workpapers.
 It is good for clarity, but only if your chart of accounts and task checklist match the new layout.